Professor in Residence Emeritus

-Nelson Morgan is the Deputy Director (and former Director) of the International Computer Science Institute (ICSI), an independent not-for profit research laboratory that is closely affiliated with UC Berkeley.
-He has also led the Speech Group at ICSI since 1988.
-He is is a Professor-in-residence in the EECS Department at the University of California at Berkeley, where he received his Ph.D. as an NSF Fellow in 1980.
+Nelson Morgan is the former Director of the International Computer Science Institute (ICSI), an independent not-for profit research laboratory that is closely affiliated with UC Berkeley.
+He also led the Speech Group at ICSI from 1988 to 2013.
+He is a Professor-in-residence Emeritus in the EECS Department at the University of California at Berkeley, where he received his Ph.D. as an NSF Fellow in 1980.
 He has been working on problems in signal processing and pattern recognition since 1974, with a primary emphasis on speech processing.
 He is a former Editor-in-chief of

 - O. Vinyals and N. Morgan, "Deep vs. Wide: Depth on a Budget for Robust Speech Recognition," in Proceedings of the 14th Annual Conference of the International Speech Communication Association (Interspeech 2013), 2013.